Baked Jalapeno Poppers – Cheese Stuffed and Bacon Wrapped

 Serve warm or at room temperature.

-If you’re wanting a lot of fire in your poppers, choose jalapeños that have white lines down the pepper, a little wrinkly and are shriveling just a bit, which all indicates they are older and hotter.
+For extra heat in your poppers, choose jalapeños that have white lines down the pepper, a little wrinkly and are shriveling just a bit, which all indicates they are older and hotter.

 You can use whatever cheese with the cream cheese you like.
 I wanted a smoky flavor, so I chose smoked gouda.
 Add some more spiciness by choosing shredded pepper jack.
 A nice all around good choice is always sharp or mild cheddar.
-Whatever substitute you use, it needs to have a good melting quality but somewhat firm to give the poppers body.

 You can cut off the stem if you like.
 But I think it adds some character to the end product, so I left them on.

 When filling the jalapeño halves with the cheese mixture, make sure you heap it in.
-You want to be able to taste the blending of all three components – the pepper, the cheese, and the bacon.

 There’s no need to secure them with toothpicks.
 The bacon, when it cooks up, tends to cling to the poppers especially if they’re secured well under each end.